 |Finished camera dolly made out of Makeblock and plywood.
 The plywood is painted black with a regular (alkyd) spray paint.|

 I make a lot of video’s of our projects so I figured a camera dolly would be a nice addition.
 I could buy one of course but making one is a lot more fun.
-About a year ago I bought a Makeblock starter robot kit.
+About a year ago I bought a Makeblock starter robot kit (not longer available).
 The supplier that I bought it from was offering it with a nice discount at the time.
 The purpose of Makeblock is prototyping but I never used it, until now.
 Makeblock offers a versatile, sturdy and extensible platform for the camera that seemed very suitable for this project.
 Even better an Arduino Leonardo clone is included so programming it is not too difficult.

 Makeblock claims they have an open source hardware and software platform.
 Makeblock uses an Arduino clone, called Baseshield, and Arduino is truly open source software platform.
 The Baseshield uses the RJ25 a 6 pin connector (known for their use in telephone lines) to interface with their sensors.
 Although this RJ25 is easy to use it is not so easy to connect a generic electronic component to it.
 This can be avoided by just replacing the Baseshield with a regular Arduino (EDIT: something I haven’t done in this project).
 Furthermore Makeblock provides free downloadable CAD drawings of their mechanical parts such as the beams and gears.